DianaLee1219/LocationCrossCheck/README.md

 ## About the code

+1. Eliminate duplicate locations.
-1. Read the Excel file using pandas.
+2. Read the Excel file using pandas.

-2. Verify the city, latitude, longitude, and time zone using a reliable source (e.g., a geocoding API like OpenStreetMap or Google Maps API).
+3. Verify the city, latitude, longitude, and time zone using a reliable source (e.g., a geocoding API like Google Maps API).

-3. Flag discrepancies and save the results to a new file.
+4. Flag discrepancies and save the results to a new file.